JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

     deref_key((sc, st))

 Argument `(sc,st)` is a token for SortedMultiDict or SortedDict.
-This returns the key (i.e., the first half of a key=&gt;value pair) pointed to by the token.
+This returns the key (i.e., the first half of a key=>value pair) pointed to by the token.
 This functionality is available as plain `deref` for SortedSet.
 Time: O(1)

     deref_value((sc, st))

 Argument `(sc,st)` is a token for SortedMultiDict or SortedDict.
-This returns the value (i.e., the second half of a key=&gt;value pair) pointed to by the token.
+This returns the value (i.e., the second half of a key=>value pair) pointed to by the token.
 Time: O(1)

     startof(sc)